Whether you’re planning to start trading or simply holding crypto coins for future investments, a cryptocurrency wallet is a must-have.

 Since mobile phones are such a big part of our daily lives, it’s no wonder that mobile wallets are among the most convenient types of crypto wallets.
 They are also notoriously user-friendly as well as quite stilish.

 Another upside is that your keys are usually stored locally on your smartphone.
 But considering the doubtful security of most platforms, mobile wallets tend to suffer from various security shortcomings.

 SIDENOTE.
 Certain mobile wallets also store their keys in a cloud, as a safety precaution.
 Make sure to thoroughly research how a wallet works before deciding which to use.

 If you’re serious about storing your cryptocurrencies for the long-run, then as far as security goes, a hardware wallet is your best option.

 Unlike software wallets, hardware wallets store your keys on a hardware device.
-Most of them are designed to be used even when connecting them to infected computers.
+Most of them are designed to be safe even when connecting them to infected computers.

 The only major drawback of hardware wallets is their price.
 But we all know that good things don’t come cheap.

 Like the name suggests, paper wallets allow you to store your private and public keys on print, usually via QR codes.